federicodj/html5bootcamp/README.md

 ###Environment Setup###

-Revisit
+No special configuration is required.

 ###Learning Days###

-Each day you will grab the fundamentals of the key building blocks for the next generation mobile apps; yeah, web apps!
+Each day you will grab the fundamentals of the key building blocks for the next generation of apps; yeah, web apps!
 Web apps powered by the latest, and coolest toolkits, and techniques.

 On each learning day you will have to:

 1. ####Read:####
 We provided you with documentation related with what we asked so you can have a background reference, guide and examples to complete the following practice.

 2. ####Practice:####
-You will implement the previously gathered knowledge in simple coding activities.
+You will implement the previously gathered knowledge in simple coding activities on each topic, plus you'll have to code what's required by tutors.
+On each sprint you'll see exercices and we also will ask you to do other work for the final project.
-Most important task numbers are listed in the "*Key Points*" section for each day and they should get most of your attention; if you feel you don’t have enough time to complete all tasks, start with these ones when possible.

 3. ####Commit:####
 You will commit all your code on a daily basis, when you finish your practice.